MaestroError/simplified-regex/README.md

 - Add github actions for automated tests +
 - Write the Docs in Readme.md file +
 - Extend docs +
-- Add Character classess and groups in Docs.
+- Add Character classess and groups in Docs.+
-- Add in Basic Usage topic the "Features" docs with both pattern examples
+- Add in Basic Usage topic the "Features" docs with both pattern examples+
-  - get
-  - check
-  - checkString
-  - count
-  - toRegex
-  - replace
-  - search
-  - searchReverse

 ##### GPT rewriting tips